-Val Bradley in Documentary on Normalization
+Val Bradley Included in New Documentary on Wolf Wolfensberger

 The new documentary Valuing Lives: Wolf Wolfensberger and the Principle of Normalization explores the principle of normalization, an idea that challenged fundamental assumptions about people with intellectual disabilities, and the iconoclastic professor whose intense, multi-day workshops trained thousands of human services professionals in the theory and practice of this idea.
 In addition to archival images and footage, the film features dozens of interviews with leaders in the field of intellectual and developmental disabilities, including HSRI President Val Bradley.